chef/chef-client-docs/content/license/troubleshooting.md

   - If it's configured using the `--chef-license-server` CLI option, reset the URL with the same option, if needed.
 - **Logs and debugging:** Use the `--log-level` debug option in Chef Infra to check the detailed logs.
 Check the URL that Chef Infra is attempting to connect to for troubleshooting clues.

-If the issue persists, contact the Chef Customer Success or Support Team for assistance.

 ## Invalid file format version

 Chef licensing data is stored in the `$HOME/.chef/licenses.yaml` file.
 This error may indicate an unsupported or invalid file format version in the `licenses.yaml` file.